Harkeynn/the-clicking-dead/README.old.md

 Choix de faction

 ## Achievements :
-* First Bite (first human infected)
+* First Bite
-* One for all (first country totally infected)
+* One for all
-* A zombie to rule them all / United Earth (All humans infected)
+* A zombie to rule them all / United Earth
-* French Baguette (65M people infected)
+* French Baguette
-* Zombrexit (All europe infected)
+* Zombrexit
-* I’ve seen enough Hentai to know where this is going / Tentacle Madness (All Asia infected)
+* I’ve seen enough Hentai to know where this is going / Tentacle Madness
-* American lover / Fast Food / Morbid Obesity (All the USA infected)
+* American lover / Fast Food / Morbid Obesity
-* No more hunger (All Africa infected)
+* No more hunger
 * Where teh spooderz at? / Arachnophobia / Welcome to nopeland !
-(All of Australia infected)
-* Imbibed flesh (All Russia infected)
+* Imbibed flesh
-* Click and Furious (10 clicks in one second)
+* Click and Furious
 * Sir, do you know how fast you were clicking ?
-(100 clicks in one second)
-* 1337 h4x0r (1000 clicks in one second)
+* 1337 h4x0r
-* Karma is a bitch (Human are taking over your zombies)
+* Karma is a bitch
-* Evolution is a lie (Upgrade your zombies for the first time)
+* Evolution is a lie
-* All hail the new gods (Fully upgrade your zombies)
+* All hail the new gods
-* The game, you just lost it / All your base are belong to us (Lose against the humans)
+* The game, you just lost it / All your base are belong to us
-* U n00b / GG WP (Lose on the first continent)
+* U n00b / GG WP
-* Grandfather’s call (Go to space)
+* Grandfather’s call

 ### Shadow achievments :
-Veggie (Win without eating anybody)
+Veggie
-LGBTQ+ (Infect the non-binary person)
+LGBTQ+
-I have all the genders I need now (Take an Apache helicopter to fly over another country) Best username ever (create a profile with a username like xX_foobar_Xx)
+I have all the genders I need now

-### Gestion de comptes utilisateurs :
-Oui

-### Accès à la base de données régulier ?
-	Tous les clics ?
-	Toutes les 10 itérations ?

-### Classement :
-Oui

-## Amélioration des zombies :
-???
-Détection ? (début décrémentation)
-Résistance
-Vitesse de contamination

-## Technos :
-### Front-end :
-Html5
-CSS3 (SASS) Framework ?
-(MaterializeCSS / Bootstrap)
-ReactJs
-Javascript

-### Back-End
-Node.js
-MySql => Antoine
+Best username ever

-## Design :
+##Usage :
-Photoshop
-Illustrator

-## Gestion de Projet :
-Git
-Trello
-Google Drive
+`npm install`